Cheap Monday

-Cheap Monday is a Swedish clothing label.
-It was founded in 2004 by Örjan Andersson and Adam Friberg, originally as a second-hand clothing store, in a suburb of Stockholm.
-The clothes started selling on March 10, 2004, and from the beginning in only one store called Weekday.
-The name of the brand derived from the fact that the original store was only open on Sunday.
-The brand was known for their idiosyncratic designs, and expanded from their original focus on jeans to include sneakers, flannel, and shirts.
+Cheap Monday is a Swedish clothing label known for its skinny jeans and association with 2000s youth culture.
+Founded in 2004 by Örjan Andersson and Adam Friberg, it was originally established as Weekday, a second-hand store in a Stockholm suburb.
+The brand then began selling its own designs, its name derived from the fact that the original store was only open on Sundays.

-Cheap Monday clothes were distributed in a variety of stores worldwide, including Urban Outfitters and Barneys New York.
-They were also available from a range of online stores, including The Iconic, SurfStitch and ASOS.
-Apart from franchisees, Cheap Monday had four stand-alone stores in London, Paris, Beijing and Shenyang.
-Several pop-up stores were also established, in Stockholm, Utrecht, Los Angeles and Hong Kong.
+Cheap Monday eventually expanded beyond jeans to include sneakers, flannel, and shirts.
+Its collections were distributed worldwide in a variety of stores such as Urban Outfitters and Barneys New York, as well as online retailers like The Iconic, SurfStitch, and ASOS.
+In addition to franchise locations, the label had four standalone stores in London, Paris, Beijing, and Shenyang, and launched several pop-up shops in Stockholm, Utrecht, Los Angeles, and Hong Kong.

 Collaborations

-Teenage Engineering had approached a (now former) Cheap Monday designer, Ann-Sofie Back to create the cheapest synth on the market.
-This led to the development of the Pocket Operator series that debuted at the NAMM Trade Show in 2015, and has sold around 1 million units since.
+Teenage Engineering approached now former Cheap Monday designer Ann-Sofie Back to create an affordable synthesizer.
+This partnership led to the Pocket Operator series, which debuted at the 2015 NAMM Trade Show and has since sold around 1 million units.